dariannax3/Minesweeper/README.md

 Rules are very simple.
 The board is divided into cells, with mines randomly distributed.
 To win, you need to open all the cells.
 The number on a cell shows the number of mines adjacent to it.
 Using this information, you can determine cells that are safe, and cells that contain mines.
-Cells suspected of being mines can be marked with a flag using the right mouse button.
+Cells suspected of being mines can be marked with a kFlag using the right mouse button.

 # Git user attention
 1. Clone the repo from GitHub